-The brief essays reflect op-eds published in a range of venues, including The China Post, Kenosha News, The Korea Times, Milwaukee Journal Sentinel, The Northwest Indiana Times, The Journal Times of Racine and others.
+The brief essays reflect op-eds published in a range of venues, including The Korea Times, Chicago Tribune, The Journal Times of Racine, Kenosha News, Milwaukee Journal Sentinel, The Northwest Indiana Times and others.
 The opinions expressed are those of the author alone, and should not be presumed those of any other individual or institution.

 On June 22, 1945, seventy-five years ago, Supreme Allied Commander General Dwight D. Eisenhower returned home to Abilene, Kansas.
 He received a monumental welcome, in every sense.

 The media Covid-19 focus continues, even as we begin to reopen and return to a more normal existence.
 To provide context, media talking heads often mention the devastating Spanish Flu pandemic 0f 1918.

 The reference ignores health challenges over the intervening decades.
 This is strikingly similar to superficial discussion of the international financial crisis of 2007-2008, often described as the worst financial crisis since the Great Depression of the 1930s.